Disneyland Paris One Day Plan [2024]

 Because waits are high everywhere, you can’t really make a “wrong” decision.
 Preferably, you want to avoid rides that usually have very low wait times later in the day (check Thrill Data).
 Conversely, rides that tend to keep high waits even as the sun sets tend to be a good pick here.

 I almost always like to check off one of the big names on my list during this time, so on my example day I went with Peter Pan’s Flight.
-Hyperspace Mountain is the other biggie remaining, but it has a single rider line (a last resort)
+Hyperspace Mountain is the other biggie remaining, but it has a single rider line (a last resort, but still an option to keep in mind).

 Moreover, I can plan to spend some time in Discoveryland late in the day.
 Fantasyland tends to close early in preparation for the nighttime shows.
 This makes it higher priority than the other lands, but in general you need to mind the operating hours of all rides that you care about riding.